FZambia/dirsync/README.md

 ### Highlights

-* Works with recursive directories
+* Works with subdirectories
-* Detects no changes in file with SHA-256 checksum
+* Detects that file did not change using SHA-256 checksum
 * Rsync-like approach to sync only modified blocks of files
+* Keeps in-memory checksum mapping to prevent full uploading of the same file twice
-* Directory tree synchronization on start
+* Full directory tree synchronization on client start
 * GRPC transport for client-server RPC
 * GRPC streaming to upload new file and file changes
 * Optional GZIP compression to reduce bandwidth used